taskcluster/fast-azure-storage/README.md

 Storage Services.
 Existing node libraries for Azure suffers of excessive complexity, dependencies, being slow and not managing connection correctly.

-At this point this library implement most of the APIs for queue and table storage.
+At this point this library implement most of the APIs for queue, table and blob storage.
 Pull request with additional feature additions will generally be accepted, as long as patches don't compromise efficiency.